Trekking is one of the most adventurous and exciting sports in the world. And, that too in the Everest region. What a bliss!

 For foreign visitors, a number of factors besides the above major ones could cause a number of problems.
 First of all, for trekking newbie, trekking with an experienced guide or a porter is highly advised for any kind of physical or medical emergency.

-Then, one should be affiliated with a trekking agency that would take care of all the permits and other requirements before the trek.
+Then, one should be affiliated with a trekking agency in Nepal that would take care of all the permits and other requirements before the trek.
 This is to avoid any kind of hindrance during the trip.

 Plus, there is the buying or renting of equipment dilemma.
 Most expert trekkers of the area suggest that renting from the many tourist shops in Kathmandu is more suitable as it is a cheaper and practical option.